digitalnsw/research-help/recruitment/index.md

 ## We need your help

-If we find there is a need for a research recruitment service, we'll need your help building it.
+If we find there is a need for a research recruitment service, we'll need your help creating and promoting the service.
 We're a really small team, so we can't do it without your help.

 If you can help in any way, please get in touch.

 <p>
 <a href="mailto:digital@finance.nsw.gov.au?subject=I would like to help build a research recruitment service">
-<button class="au-btn">I can help build the service</button>
+<button class="au-btn">I can help create the service</button>
 </a>
 </p>